By Max Ranzau

 What.
 Did.
 You.
 Learn ?

 When dealing with potent and extremely versatile products – such as the ones RES Software produces – a different approach is needed as described above.
 Setting you up for potential failure during class will help you avoid making similar mistakes when in front of your customer.
 It’s as simple as that.
 Being thrown into the deep end of the pool is not a bad thing, as long as there’s a qualified lifeguard on duty.
-What that translates to is that during my classes you can expect to be challenged, but at the same time fully supported.
+What that translates to is that during my classes you can expect to be challenged to keep up and think on your feet, but at the same time you will be fully supported.